-- Where relevant, the updated training package components will use cross-sector units. - When reviewing units, consideration will be given to maintaining or improving cross-sector application.
+- Where relevant, the updated training package components will use cross sector units. - When reviewing units, consideration will be given to maintaining their cross-sectoral nature for use by multiple industry sectors.

 Foster greater recognition of skill sets and work with industry to support their implementation: